 Post 16 travel assistance for young people with SEND

-This is for children and young people aged from 16 to 24 years.
+This is for children and young people aged from 16 to 24 years with special educational needs and disabilities (SEND).

 Find out if your child is eligible for travel assistance.